Treating Stressed Out Couples: 22 Essential Interventions to Help Partners Set Healthy Boundaries, Overcome Resentment, & Thrive

 Speaker

-Elizabeth Earnshaw, LMFT, CGT Related seminars and products
+Elizabeth Earnshaw, LMFT Related seminars and products

-Elizabeth Earnshaw, LMFT, CGT, is a Marriage and Family Therapist, Clinical Fellow of the American Association of Marriage and Family Therapy (AAMFT), Certified Gottman Method Couples Therapist, Certified Clinical Trauma Professional, and AAMFT Approved Supervisor.
+Elizabeth Earnshaw, LMFT, is a Marriage and Family Therapist, Clinical Fellow of the American Association of Marriage and Family Therapy (AAMFT), Certified Gottman Method Couples Therapist, Certified Clinical Trauma Professional, and AAMFT Approved Supervisor.
 She is the author of the best-selling relationship book I Want This to Work, The Couples Therapy Flip Chart, and Til’ Stressed Do Us Part.
 She is the owner of a national therapy practice that provides systemic therapy to individuals, couples, and families.
 Elizabeth has worked with hundreds of couples since becoming a couple’s therapist.
 She lives in West Chester, Pennsylvania, with her husband, children, and dog.

 Speaker Disclosures: